 C) The User’s Daily Imbalance Position (DIP), and the summary of the of Daily Quantity Residuals of the Pair of Coupled Points.

-E) The relevant, on a case-by-case basis, settlement price of the Transmission User’s DIP, pursuant to the provisions of Article [53A].
+D) The relevant, on a case-by-case basis, settlement price of the Transmission User’s DIP, pursuant to the provisions of Article [53A].

-F) The credit of the Transmission User for the sale of Balancing Gas to the Operator.

-G) The charge of the Transmission User for the purchase of Balancing Gas from the Operator.

-H) Any Charges for Non Delivery/Reception of Balancing Gas for the Day in question.

-I) The total credit or debit amount of the Transmission User for the Day in question (neutrality charge).
+E) The total credit or debit amount of the Transmission User for the Day in question (neutrality charge).

 Article 56